klperiwal/Flash-Card-Maths/README.md

+### THIS REPOSITORY IS A PART OF THE MINOR JAVA PROJECT

 The Flash Card Math Project is a Java program that allows users to practice basic math facts.
 The program includes various controls and options to customize the types of problems and timing.

 # Controls: